“Ya gadda have a praaacess”

 But then, almost as quickly as the frenzy blew in, it blew right back out.
 With none of the Ms living up to their billings as economic indicators, the Monetarists drifted from view.
 Not in five minutes but in five years, give or take a couple, their period of fame was over.
 Friedman’s reputation as an economics savant fell particularly hard—his highly publicized forecasts proved inaccurate in each year from 1983 to 1986.
 And the Fed once again redesigned its approach, first deemphasizing and eventually dropping its money growth targets.

 But maybe the Monetarists came closer to explaining the economy than their critics allowed?

 Maybe the best indicator—I’ll call it “MDuh”—was somehow hidden in plain sight?

 We’ve produced some research over the years that we’d love to see the powers-that-be react to, but none more so than our look at financial flows during the QE programs.

 By netting all lending by banks and broker-dealers and then comparing it to the Fed’s lending, we stumbled upon a chart that seemed to show exactly what QE does or doesn’t do.
-But “doesn’t,” not “does,” was the story, and it couldn’t have been clearer.
-Or shown a more stimulating pattern.
-To geeks like us, our Excel click on “Insert, Line” was like stepping from a shady trail to a sunny vista.
+But “doesn’t” was the story, and it couldn’t have been clearer or shown a more stimulating pattern.
+Our Excel click on “Insert, Line” was like stepping from a shady trail to a sunny vista.